 Q: My child has allergies/dietary restrictions.
 Can you accommodate?

 Answer: We can accommodate for vegetarian, gluten free, and dairy free diets.
 Please let us know of any allergies or dietary restrictions when making a reservation.While we don’t serve any products with nuts or shellfish, they are produced in a kitchen that serves those items.
 If your child has dietary restrictions outside of what we can accommodate, feel free to bring them a brown bag lunch with their name clearly labeled (again, please no nuts or shellfish).

 Q: Can I watch the lesson or tag along?

 Answer: Just as you do, we want your child to become the best skier or snowboarder they can be.
 To accomplish this task we have found it is best for children to feel as though they are part of the team.
 Parents distract children from focusing on their coach and the tasks at hand.
 We recommend stopping by the pick-up corral ten minutes before the lesson ends so they can show off their new skills, then take your ski buddy out for another lap.
-For those parents who would like to be an active part of the learning process, check out or Parent and Tot Private Lesson.
+For those parents who would like to be an active part of the learning process, check out our 90 for 90 Private Lesson.

 Q: How do I pick my child up after the lesson?

 Answer: You will receive a security card when you check your child in.
 You must have this card in order to pick them up.
 If you misplace your card the person picking up your child must be listed on his/her liability form as an emergency contact, and a government issued photo ID will need to be shown.

 It is imperative one of the emergency contacts stays on mountain while your child is enrolled in any Ski & Snowboard School activity.

 Q: When and how do I return the rental equipment?